Silver Streak (film)

-Silver Streak is a 1976 American buddy comedy thriller film about a murder on a Los Angeles-to-Chicago train journey.
-It was directed by Arthur Hiller and stars Gene Wilder, Jill Clayburgh, and Richard Pryor, with Patrick McGoohan, Ned Beatty, Clifton James, Ray Walston, Scatman Crothers, and Richard Kiel in supporting roles.
+Silver Streak is a 1976 American thriller comedy film about a murder on a Los Angeles-to-Chicago train journey.
+It was directed by Arthur Hiller, written by Colin Higgins, and stars Gene Wilder, Jill Clayburgh, and Richard Pryor, with Patrick McGoohan, Ned Beatty, Clifton James, Ray Walston, Scatman Crothers, and Richard Kiel in supporting roles.
 The film score is by Henry Mancini.
-This film marked the first pairing of Wilder and Pryor, who were later paired in three more films.
+This film marked the first pairing of Wilder and Pryor, who were later paired in three other films.